piface/PiFace-Real-Time-Clock/README.md

 ## Install
-### Attach PiFace Clock
+### Add the `pifacertc` service
-[Download the install script](https://raw.github.com/piface/PiFace-Real-Time-Clock/master/install-piface-real-time-clock.sh) and copy it to your
+Attach PiFace Clock, [download the install script](https://raw.github.com/piface/PiFace-Real-Time-Clock/master/install-piface-real-time-clock.sh) and copy it to your
 SD card.
 Make the script executable and then run it:

     chmod +x install-piface-real-time-clock.sh
     sudo ./install-piface-real-time-clock.sh

+Alternatively, if you have internet access then this one-liner should do the trick:

+    wget https://raw.github.com/piface/PiFace-Real-Time-Clock/master/install-piface-real-time-clock.sh && chmod +x install-piface-real-time-clock.sh && sudo ./install-piface-real-time-clock.sh

 ### Enable I2C
 Run: